 Why dandelion root helps fight gallstones

 Dandelion contains the substance taraxacin, which may stimulate bile production.
 When the body produces more bile, the concentration decreases as well.
 This increase in volume has a good chance of flushing out a stone.
-It may also lower cholesterol, thus potentially preventing gallstones, too.
+It may also lower cholesterol, thus potentially preventing gallstones.

-Dandelion root is not only considered to be a blood and liver purifier, but also a powerful anti-inflammatory.
-That means it may help relieve pain associated with these stones.
+Dandelion root is not only considered to be a blood and liver purifier, but also a powerful anti-inflammatory agent.
+That means it may help relieve the pain associated with these stones.

 Turmeric has long been a staple of Ayurveda as well as Chinese medicine.
 It has been used for centuries to lose weight, reduce inflammation, relieve pain, and more.
-In short, it is a multipurpose supplement with therapeutic properties that help a number of medical conditions, including gallstones.
+In short, it is a multipurpose supplement with therapeutic, anti-inflammatory properties that help a number of medical conditions, including gallstones.

 Why turmeric helps fight gallstones